abe33/atom-color-highlight/README.md

 buffer and when creating a `Color` object for the various matches.

-Note that the regular expression source will be concatened with the other expressions to create the `RegExp` used the buffer.
+Note that the regular expression source will be concatened with the other expressions to create the `RegExp` used on the buffer.
 In that regards, selectors such `^` and `$` should be avoided at all cost.

 The second argument is the function called by the `Color` class when the current expression match your regexp.
-It'll be called with the `Color' instance to modify and the matching expression.
+It'll be called with the `Color` instance to modify and the matching expression.

 For instance, the CSS hexadecimal RGB notation is defined as follow: